-- (30/3) Registration to the OWASP Gothenburg event on Apr 6 is now open - first come, first served (link below)!
+- (7/4) Registration for the OWASP Gothenburg event on Defender Economics and Malware Defense on Apr 16 is open.
+First come, first served!

-- (27/2) Course discussion group is up and running.
-Discussions of general questions, labs, and projects are welcome.
+- (23/3) Course discussion group is up and running.
+Discussion of general questions, labs, and projects is welcome.
 Helping each other to find answers is encouraged, but of course without giving away solutions.

 Security specializationThis course is a part of the Chalmers and GU Security Specialization, a package of four courses in computer security.